 Here is Terry’s letter.

 I was a Pendleton Salesman for 40 years.
-During that time I was always enamored with the Native American part of our company’s history, how in the late 1890s, Pendleton Woolen Mills started weaving those beautiful intricate Native American patterns into blankets that became the impeccable standard.
+During that time I was always enamored with the Native American part of our company’s history, how in the late 1890s, Pendleton Woolen Mills started weaving those intricate patterns into blankets that became the impeccable standard for trade with Native Americans.

 I met Greg Morley, who owns Morley Cedar Canoes at Swan Lake, Montana, in 1996 .
 He crafted a canoe for me at that time, and I have become very close friends with the family since.
 Greg Morley worked at the Forest Service out of Salem, Oregon, in the late 60s.
 Before leaving to build canoes in Swan Lake, Greg was designated to source the Oregon Trail.
 It took him two years, but he tracked and documented it.
 He brings that same precision to boat building.